grayknight2/mc-docs.zh-cn/articles/azure-functions/functions-infrastructure-as-code.md

 Register-AzResourceProvider -ProviderNamespace "microsoft.storage"

 # Create a resource group for the function app
-New-AzResourceGroup -Name "MyResourceGroup" -Location 'China North'
+New-AzResourceGroup -Name "MyResourceGroup" -Location 'China North 2'

 # Create the parameters for the file, which for this template is the function app name.
 $TemplateParams = @{"appName" = "<function-app-name>"}